tjacovich/ADSDataPipeline/README.md

 converts the full nonbib dict to a nonbib protobuf.

 # Performance
-A single thread can send nonbib and metrics protobufs to master faster than workers on master can process them.
+A single thread can send nonbib and metrics protobufs to the master pipeline faster than workers on master can process them.

-# Status/To Do
-Fix issue with some vizier catalog bibcodes